United States Department of Veterans Affairs

 Fibromyalgia is a common condition that affects approximately 5% of the general population.
 It affects women more than men.

-A recent study showed that fibromyalgia may be diagnosed more frequently in Gulf War veterans compared to non-Gulf War veterans.
+A recent study * showed that fibromyalgia may be diagnosed more frequently in Gulf War Veterans compared to non-Gulf War Veterans.
 At this time, the exact cause for this is unknown.

 A Fibromyalgia diagnosis is based on subjective symptoms of widespread pain that persist for greater than three months and a positive trigger point examination.